 Medical Ethics Program Director

-Aaron Kheriaty, MD is an associate professor of Psychiatry and director of the Program in Medical Ethics at the UC Irvine School of Medicine.
-He also serves as chair of the clinical ethics committee at UC Irvine Medical Center.
+Cyrus Dastur, MD, is an associate professor of Neurology and director of the Program in Medical Ethics at the UCI School of Medicine.

 Medical Humanities Program

-Johanna Shapiro, PhD, is a professor in the Department of Family Medicine and Director of the Program in Medical Humanities & Arts at UC Irvine School of Medicine.
+Johanna Shapiro, PhD, is a professor in the Department of Family Medicine and Director of the UCI School of Medicine's Program in Medical Humanities & Arts.

 As a psychologist and medical educator, she has focused her research and scholarship on the socialization process of medical education, with a special emphasis on the impact of training on student empathy and on the doctor-patient relationship, including physician interactions with “difficult,” stigmatized and culturally diverse patient populations.